 Netgear EX8000 Extender: Mesh-like performance

-I was quite impressed with the Netgear EX8000’s performances.
+I was quite impressed with the Netgear EX8000’s performance.
 I stacked it up against the satellite units of other Wi-Fi systems I’ve tested, and it came out on top at close range.

 However, at long range, which is more important, it wasn’t as impressive but still fast enough to deliver most residential Internet connections in full.